-Changes in your cat’s behavior could indicate that there is something underlying is going on.
-For example, if you have recently acquired another pet such as a dog or an additional cat, your pet may be feeling slightly stressed or put out.
-They might be retreating to a ‘safe space’ in the house where they can put some distance between themselves and the new animal.
+Changes in your cat’s behavior could indicate a behavioral or medical issue.
+For example, if you have recently acquired another pet, such as a dog or an additional cat, your pet may feel slightly stressed.
+They might be retreating to a “safe space” in the house where they can put distance between themselves and the new animal.

-Featured image credit: Mathilde Langevin, Unsplash
+Featured Image Credit: Mathilde Langevin, Unsplash